 10. What to Pack for a Baby at Disneyland Paris

-Here are the items I recommend packing (including some I wish I had):
+Here are the items I recommend packing (including some I wish I had).
+Click here for a full baby packing list for travel.

 Baby headphones: Baby headphones are so helpful to have for things like the fireworks and the Halloween party where there is lots of loud music.